Semantic Communication and Control Co-Design for Multi-Objective Distinct Dynamics

-Each plant's sensor samples its $p$-dimensional state at a sampling rate $\tau_o$ and transmits these to the remote controller over a wireless channel.
+Each plant sensor samples its $p$-dimensional state at a sampling rate $\tau_o$ and transmits these to the remote controller over a wireless channel.
 For plant $i \in \mathcal{I}$, the state at time $t = k \tau_o$ is given by $\mathbf{x}_{i,k} \in \mathbb{R}^{p}$.
-Upon receiving $\mathbf{x}_{i,k}$, the remote controller computes an optimal control command $\mathbf{u}_{i,k} \in \mathbb{R}^{q}$ and sends it to the actuator, which then influences the plant's state.
-The process state evolves as a control-affine non-linear dynamic system as~\cite{kaiser2021data}
+Upon receiving $\mathbf{x}_{i,k}$, the remote controller computes an optimal control command $\mathbf{u}_{i,k} \in \mathbb{R}^{q}$ and sends it to the actuator, which then influences the plant state.
+The process state evolves as a control-affine non-linear dynamics as~\cite{kaiser2021data}

-under given control rules $\varphi_i$, where $\mathbf{n}_{s,k} \in \mathbb{R}^{p}$ is system noise, modeled as independent and identically distributed (i.i.d.)
-Gaussian random vector. $\mathbf{f}^{s}_{\varphi_i}$ represents the non-linear state transition function and $\mathbf{F}^{u}_{\varphi_i}$ is the state-dependent control function, both are subject to predefined control rules $\varphi_{i}$.
-Each control rule, $\varphi_i$, will be formalized as an STL formula, translating natural language rules into a mathematical format.
-This concept and its integration into the logical Koopman AE architecture are further discussed in Section~\ref{Sec4}.
+under given control rules $\varphi_i$, where $\mathbf{n}_{s,k} \in \mathbb{R}^{p}$ is system noise, modeled as \gls{iid} Gaussian random vector. $\mathbf{f}^{s}_{\varphi_i}$ represents the non-linear state transition function and $\mathbf{F}^{u}_{\varphi_i}$ is the state-dependent control function, both are subject to predefined control rules $\varphi_{i}$.
+Each control rule, $\varphi_i$, will be formalized as an \gls{stl} formula, translating natural language rules into a mathematical format.
+This concept and its integration into the semantic logical Koopman \gls{ae} are discussed further in Section~\ref{Sec4}.